theianmay/nutricue-ai-site/index.md

 # Welcome to NutriCue AI

-NutriCue AI is a production-ready mobile application that uses advanced AI to help you manage your daily tasks and reminders through natural conversation and intelligent image scanning.
+NutriCue AI is a production-ready mobile application that uses advanced AI to help you manage your reminders through natural conversation and intelligent image scanning.

 <img src="images/NutriCue-AI-Icon-main.png" width="250">